Duatic/dynaarm_documentation/source/tech_doc/integration_and_safety.rst

      - 6x M6 metric screws, Strength class 8.8
      - Tighten the screws with a recommended torque of 9.5 Nm.

-The following drawing illustrates the steps required for the unconventional mounting of the robot arm.
+The following drawing illustrates the steps required for the top mounting of the robot arm.

 .. _unconventional-mounting:

 .. figure:: ../_static/unconventional_mounting_configuration.png
-   :alt: Illustration of the unconventional mounting configuration of the DynaArm
+   :alt: Illustration of the top mounting configuration of the DynaArm
    :width: 100%

-   Illustration of the unconventional mounting configuration of the DynaArm
+   Illustration of the top mounting configuration of the DynaArm

 .. list-table::
    :header-rows: 1